A Bequest by Will

 Important aspects of Federal tax law and your estate

-- Charitable gifts by Will are fully deductible for Federal estate tax purposes.
+- Charitable gifts by Will are unlimited and always fully deductible for Federal estate tax purposes.

 - A charitable bequest may reduce the taxable portion of your estate and lower your estate tax bracket.